Matt-DESTROYER/sercurer/README.md

 // limit each IP address to 10 requests every second (1000 milliseconds) app.use(sercurer.ratelimit(/* requests */ 10, /* milliseconds */ 1000));
 ```
-> Note: Ratelimiting feature may temporarily be partially broken.